tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 #### Before you can start ...

-Before we can start you should check your system environment is ready for it.
+Before we can start you need to make sure your system environment is ready to go.
 We will need a couple of additional programs / tools to work with this tutorial.
 1. An Text-Editor (Notepad, Notepad++, Microsoft Code, what ever :) )
 2. And cmd or bash window.
 You can use the default Microsoft cmd or better a powershell session for running the commands.
 I will use GitBash in this tutorial.<br>
-Cygwin will be also okay.
-But its quite a huge think to install.
-If you have it and like it -> use it!
+Cygwin will also be okay.
+But it's quite a huge think to install but If you have it and like it -> use it!

 3. The "make"-Tool for Windows.
 I love the lightweight MinGW-Toolset.
 You can download it here:
 [Download form sourceforge](https://sourceforge.net/projects/mingw/files/Installer/)<br>